 I know a lot of sober people now and few of them stayed sober after the first, second or tenth time they tried.
 Every single one of them - including yours truly - says drinking never got any better.

-My friend Holly says we learn the lessons by living them and I've found this to be true.
 I don’t think I could have fallen any fewer times than I did.
 I am also still very early on in this process and the idea of never drinking again doesn’t even make sense to me.
 So I don’t think about it.
 I only think about today.
 I can not drink today.
 I can do anything today, and so can you.

 I’ll close this with something Anne Lamott posted to her Facebook page just after Robin Williams died.
 You can read the full post here, but the part I want to share is this: